AshConnolly/Front-End-Development-Guidelines/README.md

 ### Updates coming soon / To do
 * z-index usage
-* Harry Roberts 4 golden software
+* Harry Roberts - 4 software development principles
-* using @at-root to keep component encapsulation
+* Using @at-root to keep component encapsulation
-* component based media queries - link to blog.
+* Component based media queries - link to blog.
 * Accessibility guidelines
 * Media query usage instructions
 * MQ packer - reduce media queires in output
 * Performance
   * server requests - combine + minify
   * animation - jank free
   * compositor layers - translate, will change
   * svg
+  * image sprites

 Brad Frost's Atomic Design and Harry Robert's CSSGuidlines / ITCSS share the same fundamental approach - begin with simple elements / atoms and building up to complex groups of elements / molecules.
 This works in favor of the cascade and reduces CSS specificity issues and helps to create a truly flexible, modular, interface system.